Multiple Choice Questions: Reasoning Makes Large Language Models (LLMs) More Self-Confident, Especially When They are Wrong

-\begin{enumerate} \item Models tend to be more confident when they reason before answering. \item This increase in self-confidence occurs both when the model response is correct and when it is incorrect. \item The increase occurs for all the models tested. \item The increase occurs for practically all categories/topics of the questions, but it is larger for topics that require reasoning. \item All tested models experience similar trends across all dimensions. \end{enumerate}
+\begin{enumerate} \item Models tend to be more confident when they reason before answering. \item This increase in self-confidence occurs both when the model response is correct and when it is incorrect, and is systematically larger when the response is incorrect. \item Chain-of-Thought prompting worsens standard calibration metrics for most models by increasing the proportion of high-confidence wrong answers. \item The increase occurs for practically all categories/topics of the questions, but it is larger for topics that require reasoning. \item All tested models experience similar trends across all dimensions. \end{enumerate}

-These effects are discussed and linked to the operation of LLMs and also to human cognition to try to understand their causes and implications.
+In the paper, these effects are discussed and linked to the operation of LLMs and also to human cognition to try to understand their causes and implications for the study of metacognition in LLMs.

-The rest of the paper is organized as follows, in Section \ref{sec:methodology} the methodology used in the evaluation is described discussing the procedure, models, and benchmarks used.
-The results are presented in section \ref{sec:evaluation} and discussed in section \ref{sec:discussion}.
-The paper ends with the conclusion in Section \ref{sec:conclusion}.